 All these phases must contribute something positive to the overall customer experience.
 To make this possible, you need to identify the problematic parts of the consumer journey through the help of your call center agents.

 It can be hard to define consumers’ exact standards for excellent customer service, but your employees may have an idea.
 Using the insights they gain from interacting with your clients, you can tweak your performance management system.
-Identify the metrics that aren’t aligned with your customers’ priorities and your business goals.
-For instance, if customers value problem resolution more than the speed of transactions, you should prioritize first-call resolution over average handling time.
+Identify the metrics that aren’t aligned with your customers’ priorities and your business goals and focus on them.
+For instance, if customers value problem resolution more than the speed of transactions, you should prioritize first-call resolution over average handling time before streamlining your transaction processes.

 Weaknesses of your training program

 To deliver high-quality services, employees must be equipped with the right skills and knowledge.
-Training programs must thus be tailored to address the needs of your customer support agents, but you can’t do this if you’re clueless about what they want to learn.
+Training programs must thus be tailored to address the needs of your customer support agents.
+However, you can’t do this if you’re clueless about what they want to learn.
 Asking for employees’ inputs can also help you identify the program’s weaknesses, letting you find effective ways to improve your team’s performance.

 Inefficient internal processes